-Jeane Clery Campus Security Policy & Crime Statistics Disclosure Act
+Jeane Clery Campus Security Policy & Crime Statistics Disclosure Act a public annual security report to

 Jeane Clery was raped and murdered in her dorm room at Lehigh University in 1986.
 Her killer was another student.
 Her parents believe she would have been more cautious if he had known about other violent crimes at Lehigh.